 What are some ways people discuss dance with regards to disability that you feel carry problematic implications or assumptions?

-All the inspiration shit; the blanket statement “You’re so inspirational” frustrates the heck out of me.
+All the inspiration shit; the blanket statement “you’re so inspirational” frustrates the heck out of me.
 I don’t mind being inspiring for my art, but I do mind being inspiring simply for existing.
 That’s not the bar I’m looking to clear.
-The other thing that really irritates me is when someone says, “I stopped seeing your disability.”
+The other thing that irritates me is when someone says, “I stopped seeing your disability.”
 If you’re not seeing my disability, you have missed a serious component of my work and how it is supposed to be seen.
-That always comes up in any post show discussion, even if it’s not a formal talk back.

-My first advice for this presumably non-disabled dance journalist would be to learn what the stereotypes are.
+Learn what the stereotypes are.
 You can’t avoid them if you aren’t familiar with them.
-That’s step one.
 Learn about the community and the ways we talk about ourselves.
 Learn how varied those responses can be; what might offend one person will be the preferred term for someone else.
-It’s about disability cultural literacy.

-Once you have that knowledge under your belt, which can take some time, engage with the dance as dance, rather than as a cultural metaphor.
-Look at the movement and the choices of lighting or staging before doing an interpretation of the work.
+Once you have that knowledge under your belt, engage with the dance as dance, rather than as a cultural metaphor.
+Look at the movement and the lighting or staging choices before interpreting the work.
 Don’t interpret before observing.

 There are several levels to that problem that need to be addressed.
-There’s the basic problem that instructional staff in dance aren’t prepared to teach us.
+There’s the basic problem that instructional staff aren’t prepared to teach us.
 It’s so rare to find a teacher who can actually help me with my technique.
-It’s a teachable skillset, but it’s not something non-disabled dance teachers are learning.
+It’s a teachable skillset, but it’s not something non-disabled dance teachers learn.
 How do you teach someone whose body or brain works radically different than yours?
 It is do-able, but it’s a skill that is underdeveloped.

 Then there are several problematic structural elements.
 For instance, when there are classes for disabled dancers, they tend to be clustered in big cities.
-For dancers like me who live outside big cities, how do we get people to come in the door and understand dance can be an option for them?
+For dancers like me who live outside big cities, how do we get people to understand dance can be an option for them?

 Would you like to see disability in dance assimilated into the mainstream?

 I’m going to take my classic non-binary fluidly disabled approach and say, “It’s both and.”
 I definitely would like to see less of a gulf between disabled dance-making and non-disabled/mainstream dance-making.
-We have things we can offer one another.
 Integration is important, both socially and artistically.
-The field can only benefit in terms of getting more opportunities, and getting theaters to upgrade their accessibility.
+The field can only benefit in terms of getting more opportunities and getting theaters to upgrade their accessibility.
 However, it’s not entirely up to us if we integrate more.

-At the same time, the affinity spaces and disability-focused dance spaces are so valuable, again both socially and artistically, in that we aren’t coming from the same aesthetic position or understanding of movement, beauty or the body that mainstream non-disabled dance is.
+At the same time, the affinity spaces and disability-focused dance spaces are so valuable in that we aren’t coming from the same aesthetic position or understanding of movement, beauty, or the body that mainstream non-disabled dance is.
 I don’t want to lose that context for our work.
 I don’t want to lose the chance to make work on bodies like ours, instead of having once again to adjust for non-disabled bodies and brains.
 I want to see that richness and dive in.
 I want to make work by us and for us, and then perhaps people who aren’t us will be able to connect, but without us reshaping ourselves into the mainstream mold.

 You can have normalization without integration.
 That’s on the side of theaters and getting them to recognize that disabled dance is its own valid discipline, even though we don’t share one aesthetic or technique.
 Audiences can be excited by our work without it becoming in line with non-disabled dance traditions.